-She is currently based in the Centre for Rural Policy Research, working on the Interreg-funded project Bio-Cultural Heritage Tourism (https://www.bcht.eu/ ), investigating increasing environmental sustainability in tourism interventions, in partnership with four UNESCO Biosphere Reserves in England and France, and Pas-de-Calais Tourisme.
+She is currently based at the Centre for Rural Policy Research, working on the Interreg-funded project Bio-Cultural Heritage Tourism (https://www.bcht.eu/ ), investigating increasing environmental sustainability in tourism interventions, in partnership with four UNESCO Biosphere Reserves in England and France, and Pas-de-Calais Tourisme.

 ), carrying out policy and governance analysis on the nexus involving water, energy, food and agriculture in the South West.

-Carolyn also recently completed a NERC-funded Valuing Nature Placement (2018) in partnership with Clinton Devon Estates and the European Centre for Environment and Human Health on the links between environment and health and wellbeing.
+Carolyn also completed a NERC-funded Valuing Nature Placement in 2018 in partnership with Clinton Devon Estates and the European Centre for Environment and Human Health on the links between environment and health and wellbeing.
 The project aimed to quantify the health and wellbeing value of the East Devon Pebblebed Heaths and explore the potential of partnerships with private sector organisations to increase the associated benefits.
-It included an assessment of the economic value of this site using visitor data and economic valuation tools including travel cost, ORVal, the WHO's Health Economic Assessment Tool (HEAT) and the MOVES tool, and also involved conducting interviews and a workshop with stakeholders.
+It included an assessment of the economic value of this site using visitor data and economic valuation tools including travel cost, ORVal (now NEVO), the WHO HEAT tool and the MOVES tool, and also involved conducting interviews and a workshop with stakeholders.
 The project blog can be found on: https://carolynpetersen616789341.wordpress.com/

 Previously (2014-2018) Carolyn worked with Prof Oliver James in the Politics Department on a 4-country ESRC-funded project entitled the Structure and Organisation of Government (SOG-PRO), which investigated and developed innovative ways to describe and understand organisational dynamics at central government level.
 Prior to that she worked with Oliver James (2013-14) on the EU-funded research programme 'Coordinating for Cohesion in the Public Sector of the Future' (http://www.cocops.eu/

 She holds a PhD in the Social Sciences from the University of Edinburgh, which focused on citizenship and civil society struggles over livelihoods and adult educational access in coastal communities in South Africa.
 Prior to joining Exeter University she carried out research for Plymouth University, DFID and UNESCO, and taught in the Politics department at Newcastle University.
 She has also worked in the voluntary sector in the UK (social care; community development and community renewable energy in Scotland).